jasmintankic/ai_chat_application/README.md

 http://aichatapp.is-great.net/

 Pratical part of subject "Artificial intelligence".
 This POC implementation is primitive example of aritficial intelligence and machine learning.
 Its fully written in AngularJs 1.6.
+It can automate social media account creation tasks and build up inititial followers.

 How to use: